 Liam Moran (1376) vs Hugh Taylor (1577), Bray-Greystones 'B' vs Greystones 'A', Rd.1, Bodley Cup South 2024

-After stirling defence, black can now obtain a drawn position with precise play.
+Black to play After stirling defence, black can now obtain a drawn position with precise play.
 What should black play?
 Analyse the ending as far as you can till the game is an obvious draw.